Proven-Paradox/shaper-system/Handbook.md

 Every time you successfully hit an opponent with a Melee or Short range Attack, you gain one Combo point.
 Each Combo point gives you Boon +1 on subsequent Attacks, to a maximum of your [Hero Tier](#hero-tier) plus 1.
 If you miss with an Attack, change targets, or fail to use a Short or Melee range Attack on your current target, you lose all Combo points.

 #### Curse Resistant
-The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
+The first time you are successfully targeted by a Curse each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in peril is considered a separate combat.

 #### Elemental Attunement
 When you gain this Lesson, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.